← Back

 One-line summary

-SharePoint Online and OneDrive for Business will block legacy IDCRL authentication by default from Feb 16, 2026; permanent blocking takes effect May 1, 2026.
-Migrate clients to modern auth protocols.
+Legacy IDCRL authentication in SharePoint Online and OneDrive for Business will be retired; legacy auth blocked Feb 16, 2026, and permanently disabled after May 1, 2026.
+Migrate to modern auth now.

 Similar updates